Stuck trying to figure out how to quiet your noisy fridge?

 - Noise ratings.
-Many fridges are rated based on how many decibels they produce when they’re running.
+Many fridges are rated based on how many decibels they produce when running.
 The lower the decibels, the quieter the fridge.

-- “Quiet Operation” labels.
-Many brands that specifically work to make their fridges quiet will label them with “quiet operation.”
-That’s a sign that you’re on the right track.
+- Quiet Operation labels.
+Many refrigerator brands that specifically work to make their fridges quiet will label them with “quiet operation.”

-- Rubber feet and rubber insulation will help keep noise down.
+- Rubber feet and rubber insulation will help keep the noise down.
 The rubber will absorb any rattling or vibrations and keep noise from becoming a problem.

 Whether you silence your current fridge or get a newer, quieter model, getting rid of fridge noise takes care of a constant source of stress.

-Thanks for reading, and have a great day.
+Thanks for reading, have a great day!